jedick/MLE-capstone-project/README.md

 ## Overview

-This repository contains models, datasets, and tools for verifying the accuracy of citations in scientific literature.
-The project builds on established datasets and models to classify citation accuracy as SUPPORT, REFUTE, or NEI (Not Enough Information).
+This project builds on established datasets and models to classify citation accuracy as SUPPORT, REFUTE, or NEI (Not Enough Information).
+This repository hold datasets and code for reproducing previous models, as well as model predictions and Jupyter notebooks for reporting the performance of the models.

+Most of the code in this repository is based on previous work.
-- See the [pyvers repository](https://github.com/jedick/pyvers) for a Python package with data modules, model classes, and an app made for this project.
+See the [pyvers repository](https://github.com/jedick/pyvers) for a new implementation of claim verification models in an installable Python package.
-- See [this blog post](https://jedick.github.io/blog/experimenting-with-transformer-models/) for experiments with different transformer models.
-- See the [project proposal](notebooks/00_Project-Proposal.md) for additional background information and project plans.
+Some of the pyvers functionality is used in the Jupyter notebooks, but it is kept in a different repository to be able to maintain and install the Python package separately from the rest of this project.

-- The rest of this README describes the project files contained in this repository.
+The rest of this README describes the project files contained in this repository.

 ## Data Sources